wpf89928/PengfeiHomepage.github.io/_teaching/2014-spring-teaching-1.md

 collection: teaching
 type: "Undergraduate course"
 venue: "Beihang University, School of Electronics and information Engineering"
+Date: "2012"
 location: "Beijing, China"
 ---

-I served as the teachning assistant of the undergraduate cource, Circuit Analysis, for the semesters of 2012.
+I served as the teachning assistant of the undergraduate cource, Circuit Analysis, for one semester of 2012.